 Is my bearded dragon in Brumation?

 Around autumn and winter you may notice that your bearded dragon is not as active and not eating as much or possibly stopped all together.
 If your lizard is otherwise healthy do not panic!
 They are probably entering into semi hibernation this is whats called “brumation”.
 This can happen at any age although it’s not always as obvious in the younger dragons.
-Some beardies may not always have the the appetite that they once did as they grow older.
+Some beardies may not always have the appetite that they once did as they grow older.
 They can often go a few days without eating.
-As long as they look healthy and are active they may not be cause for concern, ensure that they still have fresh greens and water in their tank.
+As long as they look healthy their inactivity may not be cause for concern, ensure that they still have fresh greens and water in their tank.
+Click here for a more in depth article on brumation.

 Is my bearded dragon a fussy eater?